no382001/lexis-nds/README.md

 # lexis-nds

-a nintendo dsi greek text reader with an inline lexicon for word lookup. designed to work with any annotated greek corpus — the current build targets Homer's Iliad as the MVP.
+a nintendo dsi greek text reader with an inline lexicon for word lookup.

 ## features